jhui/jhui.github.io/_posts/2017-11-03-Dynamic-Routing-Between-Capsules.markdown

 In deep learning, we use backpropagation to train the model's parameters based on a cost function.
 Those parameters (weights) control how signal is routed from one layer to another.
 If the weight between 2 neurons is zero, the activation of a neuron is not propagated to that neuron.

 Iterative dynamic routing provides an alternative of how signal is routed based on feature parameters rather than one size fit all cost function.
 By utilizing the feature parameters, we can theoretically group capsules better to form a high level structure.
-For example, the capsule layers may eventually behaves as a **parse tree** that explore the part-whole relationship. (for example, a face is composed of eyes, a nose and a mouth) The iterative dynamic routing controls how much a signal is propagate upward to the capsules above with information on the likeliness and the feature's properties.
+For example, the capsule layers may eventually behaves as a **parse tree** that explore the part-whole relationship. (for example, a face is composed of eyes, a nose and a mouth) The iterative dynamic routing controls how much a signal is propagate upward to the capsules above utilizing the transformation matrix, the likeliness and the feature's properties.

 <div class="imgcap">
 <img src="/assets/capsule/face7.jpg" style="border:none;width:45%;">
 </div>

 The iterative dynamic routing with capsules is just one showcase in demonstrating the routing-by-agreement.
 In a second paper on capsules _Matrix capsules with EM routing_, a [likeliness, 4x4 pose matrix] matrix capsule is proposed (rather than a k-D vector capsule) with a new Expectation-maximization routing (EM routing).
-The objective of the EM routing is to group capsules to form a part-whole relationship like the parse tree above.
+The objective of the EM routing is to group capsules to form a part-whole relationship like the parse tree above with the EM clustering technique.
 A higher level feature (a face) is detected by looking for agreement between votes from the capsules one layer below.
-The probability that a capsule is assigned to a whole is based on the proximity of the vote coming from that capsule to the votes coming from other capsules that are assigned to the whole.
+Instead of using the scalar product to find the similarity, we use EM to cluster capsules that have close proximity of the corresponding votes.

 In machine learning, we use EM to cluster datapoints into different Gaussian distributions.
 For example, we cluster the datapoints below into two clusters modeled by two gaussian distributions.